mad654/php-time-invoice/README.md

 `make dev.pdf.watch`

-which generates a Invoice to `var/dev.pdf` if any file changed.
+which generates an invoice to `var/dev.pdf` if any file changed.

 ### todos until next merge